majaalin/fullystudios.github.io/src/about.md

 layout: about
 title: About
 pagetitle: |
-  ## Fully Studios is an award-winning Swedish studio composed of programmers, designers, filmmakers, and game developers.
+  ## Fully is a creative studio and production house composed of programmers, designers, game developers and filmmakers.

 permalink: /about/
 slug: about
 background-color: "#7BD75E"